kimchicoffee/Pokemon-List/README.md

-# JC The King of Pokemon masters#
+# Pokemon lists#

 ## Summary ##
-  > It's for the people who's interested in JC's pokemon collection list.
-The page would display a list with JC's each pokemon's names he collected so far.
-There is a input box you can add new pokemon's name to the list.
+  > It's for the people who wants to keep their pokemons in the list.
+You can add new pokemon in the collection through adding their name into the input box.
-## Solution ##
-  > It uese Angular.js, Express.js

 <!--
 > This material was originally posted [here](http://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management).
 It is reproduced here for posterities sake.